influxdata/docs-v2/content/influxdb/v2.1/notebooks/downsample.md

 ## Continuously run a notebook
 To continuously run your notebook, export the notebook as a task:

-1. Click {{% icon "notebook-add-cell" %}} to add a new cell and then select **{{% caps %}}Task{{% /caps %}}**.
+1. Click {{% icon "notebook-add-cell" %}} to add a new cell, and then select **{{% caps %}}Task{{% /caps %}}**.
 2. Provide the following: